dimforge/rapier/crates/rapier3d-urdf/README.md

-## STL loader for the Rapier physics engine
+## Mesh loader for the Rapier physics engine

 Rapier is a set of 2D and 3D physics engines for games, animation, and robotics.
 The `rapier3d-urdf` crate lets you convert an URDF file into a set of rigid-bodies, colliders, and joints, for usage with the